Clementine cake: History

 Clementine cake is probably related to a Sephardic orange cake.
 Sephardic Jews popularized citrus cultivation in the Mediterranean region in the 15th century and popularized the use of orange in baked goods.
 In addition to its Iberian flavors, the cake also has North African and Spanish roots.

 Claudia Roden, writing for The Guardian, said that she'd traced the evolution of the dish, which she describes as a Sephardic passover dish, "from Andalucia, through Portugal and Livorno in Italy, to Aleppo".
 The New Yorker said that Roden's recipe had been adapted by so many other cook book writers that Roden had lost count.

 Recognition and importance

 According to the San Francisco Chronicle, Joyce Goldstein called it a "classic Judeo-Spanish cake".
 In 2020, Jill Dupleix, writing for the Sydney Morning Herald, called it "the now famous, never-bettered, flourless Sephardic cake".
 Nigella Lawson called Roden's recipe "magnificent" and created an adaptation.
 In 2021, Cook's Country said the cake was "having a moment".

 In popular culture

-Clementine cake played a minor part in the plot of the 2013 film The Secret Life of Walter Mitty, and was included in the opening scene of the film and in a couple of additional scenes.
+Clementine cake played a minor part in the plot of the 2013 film The Secret Life of Walter Mitty, and was included in the opening scene of the film and a few additional scenes.